preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: variations-612.png

 + **Title**: Add a title for the variation to be shown in the lists, for example the list where users can select variation.
-If needed, the title can be added in any or all of the languages set up in the tenant.
-Click the flag to change language.
+If needed, the title can be added in any of the languages set up in the tenant.
 + **Icon type**: If you want show an icon for the variation, select icon type here, for example "Flags".
 + **Icon**: Shown when you have selected icon type.
 Select the icon here.
 + **URL Segment**: Add a suitable URL Segment in this field.